40 Condos Proposed for

 These plans received 10-6-2020 still have many compliance issues

 Please tell the Planning Board to withhold approval until these issues are addressed by the developer

 Do you think the Planning Board should issue waivers for this project?

 Why hasn't the developer included the required set aside for a park?

 Should this proposal be considered for waivers from our ordinances and regulations?

 Detailed report of nine non-compliances with Ordinance and Regulations including slope maps and road profiles. identified in the submitted plan.
 Updated 8-17-2020

 Combined profile of proposed roadway is non-compliant with several provisions of ordinance and regulations

-Existing Condos, Cobbett Lane (off Silver Lake Rd. just north of proposed new condos), Hollis, NH
+Existing condos from same developer on Cobbett Lane (off Silver Lake Rd. just north of proposed new condos)

 Prolific Trout Stream Near Proposed Site